voxel51/fiftyone/docs/source/user_guide/dataset_creation/zoo.rst

         # Print the first few samples in the dataset
         print(dataset.head())

+    You can also provide additional arguments to :meth:`load_zoo_dataset() <fiftyone.zoo.load_zoo_dataset>` to customize the
+    import behavior:

+        # Import a random subset of 10 samples from the zoo dataset
+        dataset = foz.load_zoo_dataset(
+            "cifar10",
+            split="test",
+            dataset_name="cifar10-test-sample",
+            shuffle=True,
+            max_samples=10,
+        )

+    The additional arguments are passed directly to the |DatasetImporter| that performs the actual import.

   .. group-tab:: CLI

     After a zoo dataset has been downloaded from the web, you can load it as